Spicy Beef Quesadillas

 - Spray large skillet with nonstick cooking spray.
 Heat over medium heat until hot.
 Place 1 tortilla in skillet.
 Layer tortilla with 1/3 cup cheese and 1/4 of beef mixture.
 Fold tortilla over.
 Cook over medium heat for 2 minutes.
 Carefully turn quesadilla; cook an additional 2 minutes.

 - Repeat with remaining tortillas and filling.
 Cut each quesadilla into wedges.
 Serve quesadillas with salsa and sour cream.

 - A popular appetizer in Mexico, quesadillas are tortilla turnovers filled with cheese, refried beans or meat.
-These hearty beef-filled quesadilla wedges are served as a main course.
-To serve them as a appetizer or snack, cut them into strips or into smaller wedges.
+These hearty quesadillas with ground beef are served as a main course.
+To serve them as an appetizer or snack, cut them into strips or smaller wedges.

 - Chili powder contains ground dried chiles, garlic, oregano, cumin, coriander and cloves.

-- While preparing this recipe keep the cooked quesadillas warm in a 200°F. oven.
+- While preparing this ground beef quesadilla recipe, keep the cooked quesadillas warm in a 200°F oven.
 As the quesadillas are cooked, place them on a cookie sheet or oven-safe plate, cover them with foil and return them to the oven.

-- Serve these quesadillas with Spanish rice and assorted olives.
-For dessert, serve sliced papaya, mango, star fruit and banana tossed with lime juice.
+- Serve these spicy ground beef quesadillas with Spanish rice and assorted olives.
+For dessert, try sliced papaya, mango, star fruit and banana tossed with lime juice.
+Yum!